Haonan-Ling/haonan-ling.github.io/team/index.md

 If you are interested in joining our group and would like to chat, please reach out at **haonan.ling@ucf.edu**.

-# {% include icon.html icon="fa-solid fa-users" %}Members
-We are an interdisciplinary team of researchers passionate about innovative, rigorous, and transparent science.
-We warmly welcome students and trainees from diverse backgrounds, fostering mutual respect and collaboration.
-We are committed to fairness and inclusion, ensuring that everyone feels supported and valued.

 <h2><a style="text-decoration: none; color: inherit;">Principal Investigator</a></h2>